Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Experiments

 \subsubsection{Ours}

-As discussed in depth in section \ref{sec:method}, we perform experiments combining point learning with graph learning.
+As discussed in depth in Sec.~\ref{sec:method}, we perform experiments combining point learning with graph learning.
 For the proposed Point-Graph network, the input and output setups for the point branch and graph branch are identical to those of point experiments and graph experiments.
-To speed up dense reconstruction, we incorporate the Implicit Point Module for point-based prediction, evaluated at point-level.
+To speed up dense reconstruction, we incorporate the Implicit Point Module for point-based prediction, evaluated at voxel-level.